jessdev/jessdev.github.io/_posts/2017-05-20-Creatin- Tokens.md

 One thing that I wanted to do was create a consistency between the tokens we use.
 I also wanted a style that could differentiate between friend and foe.
 I designed a reusable token svg that I have been using for our NPCs, PCs, and Foes.

+You can download a copy [here](/files/DnD/DnDTokenSheet.svg)